 As a rapidly developing and attractive hub for developing businesses, it is important for Vietnamese HR to buy into tech stacks that can benefit employees and fulfil the requirements of the business.
 Affordable and AI-driven solutions like peopleHum’s provides an end-to-end recruitment platform right from job posting to onboarding.
 It simplifies each step into comprehensible tasks, and its user-friendly application makes the recruitment process less burdensome.

-Amongst the diversity of challenges in a diverse South East Asia, the most common thread was the eventual shift to digitization of HR process.
+Amongst the diversity of HR challenges in South East Asia, the most common thread was the eventual shift to digitization of HR process.
 Whether it’s learning and skill development, engagement needs, productivity during remote work, recruitment, or talent retention measures, digitization is the way ahead for overcoming these HR challenges in the new normal.

 The peopleHum one-view integrated Human Capital Management suite is the end-to-end solution for small and mid-sized organizations’ workforce management requirements.
 The peopleHum Package is integrated with recruitment, HRIS, performance management, HR analytics, and LMS - tools that any organization would need to restructure and reskill their employees.